How thick should a horse stall mat be?

 It is important to keep your tack clean, supple, and in good condition.
 It is especially important that the girth and saddle pad are cleaned, otherwise dirt will rub into the horse’s skin while riding, causing irritation.
 Use saddle soap on leather at least once a week, and clean off dirt after every ride.

-Read: What is the fastest way to bond with your horse?
+Read: What is the cutest name for a horse?

 How to clean a horse’s saddle?